ant3k96/notification-service/README.md

 # Notification Service
-This is .NET 8 application all dependencies are managed with the use of NuGet:
+This is .NET 8 application all dependencies are managed with the use of NuGet.
+The service is capable of receiving data to be send either for email channel or sms channel or both at the same time.
+It supports two different providers in case one is unavailable during the request.
+If both providers are unavailable there is a retry mechanism implemented with the use of Polly.

 ### Steps to launch
   1. Clone repository and open VS 2022 or similar IDE